London, Tilbury and Southend Railway: Getting control (1875-1881)

 With a GER majority on the board, the independent directors had little opportunity to influence or run the railway.
 Attempt to negotiate a way forward in 1872 were rejected by the GER and an 1874 bill presented on behalf of the shareholders to gain independent control was rejected by Parliament.
-The shareholders elected Charles Bischoff as chairman and Henry Doughty Brown as chairman and deputy chairman at a meeting on 15 September 1874.
+After the positions became vacant, the shareholders elected Charles Bischoff as chairman, and Henry Doughty Brown as deputy chairman at a meeting on 15 September 1874.
 During 1873–1874 another shareholder named Eley had approached various other railways such as the NLR, LNWR and Great Northern Railway none of whom were interested in the LT&SR. On 4 November 1874 the GER Chairman Lightly Simpson was replaced by Henry Charles Parkes who was on the LT&SR board, a significant LT&SR shareholder and sympathetic to getting the problem resolved.

 The LT&SR employed outside assistance to understand the state of the railway and a report was delivered on 31 March 1875.
 The GER could have taken over the LT&SR at this time and it is not known why this did not happen.
-By the end of May 1875 an operating agreement had been reached between the two railways and the arrangements were applied from July 1875 (although due to legal reasons) everything was not sorted out for another year.
+By the end of May 1875 an operating agreement had been reached between the two railways and the arrangements were applied from July 1875 (although for legal reasons everything was not sorted out for another year).
 Importantly the LT&SR were granted running powers into Fenchurch Street.
 In terms of rolling stock the LT&SR were now the customer rather than the lessees and any GER staff operating over the LT&SR were to be treated as LT&SR for rules purposes.

 The board had employed Arthur Stride ahead of the takeover as General Manager and resident engineer, Louth his predecessor had his employment terminated about the same time.
 The company secretary was John Fisher-Kennell (ex L&BR who died on 2 February 1881 and was succeeded by H. Cecil Newton who held the post until 1912.

 On takeover in 1875 the LT&SR was an old fashioned railway albeit in reasonable condition.
 An accident at Barking resulted in the company having to pay considerable compensation.
 The reason for the crash was down to time interval working so an early decision was taken to extend signalling interlocking which was delivered in the early 1880s.
 The track was all re-laid between 1877 and 1880 and new facilities such as additional sidings and platform extensions were added to the budget.
 A works/engine shed facility was provided at Plaistow and orders for new locomotives and rolling stock placed.